About The History of Romney Marsh Website

 - is completely independent and run voluntarily on a non-commercial, not-for-profit basis.
 Any views expressed, other than in the Forums, Facebook or Twitter, are those of the Editor.

 - does not accept standard paid advertising.
-For a donation towards our running costs, we accept event promotions and some featured items.
+For a donation towards our running costs; we accept some featured items.

-- provides free entries for clubs, societies, and other non-commercial organisations etc and small local charities.
+- provides free entries for relevant clubs, societies, other non-commercial organisations etc and small local charities.

 In no event will we be liable for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.